 - The fat should be deep enough to cover the pieces when it boils up, but make sure you use a deep skillet, preferably one made for frying chicken and watch carefully.

 - Serve the fried chicken hot with creamy gravy, hot biscuits, and potatoes or rice.
-For a side dish, green beans are a good choice, and macaroni and cheese is delicious with fried chicken.
+For a side dish, green beans are a good choice, and macaroni and cheese is also delicious with fried chicken.

 - Pour off all but about 2 tablespoons of the fat from the skillet.
 Add 2 tablespoons butter and 4 tablespoons flour; blend and cook until golden brown, scraping browned bits from bottom of skillet.

 - Gradually stir in 1 cup milk and 1 cup hot water.
 Stir until smooth and thickened; add salt and black pepper, to taste.
 Pour the gravy into a serving dish and serve with the chicken and hot biscuits, potatoes, or rice.

 - Chicken must be cooked to at least 165 F on a food thermometer inserted into the thickest part of the chicken, not touching bone.
 See: Meat Temperature Chart and Safe Cooking Tips.